matuzo/matuzoat/src/blog/beyond-automatic-accessibility-testing-6-things-i-check-on-every-website-i-build.md

 Put your mouse away and tab through the page and see if you can use every single part of the site without a mouse/touch pad.
 The <kbd>tab</kbd> key is a powerful testing tool, it will tell you a lot about your site:

-* Do you see which item is currently focused?
-No?
-Use `:focus{}`, `:focus-within{}`, or `:focus-visible{}` to style elements in their focus state.
+* Are focus styles clearly visible?
 * Is everything focusable that should be?
-No?
-Work on your HTML.
-You're probably using `<div>`, `<span>`, `<svg>` only, etc. where you should use `<button>` or `<a>`.
-* Does nothing happen when you press <kbd>Enter</kbd> or <kbd>Space</kbd> on a `button?
-You're probably not using an HTML`<button>`or`<input type="button">`
-* Do you have to tab through a lot of elements before you can reach a certain part of your UI?
-You probably want to implement [skip links](https://webaim.org/techniques/skipnav/).
-* When you press a button and a modal/dialog pops up, can you access its contents immediately?
-No?
-You probably have to shift focus from the button to the modal.
-* Does the focus indicator suddenly disappear while you keep tabbing?
-It's likely that you're focusing off-screen items.
-Hide them correctly. `height: 0`, `transform: translateX(-100%)`, etc. don't remove items from tab order, `display: none;` does.
-* Does the focus indicator skip around a lot?
-Most of the time it's because visual order doesn't match DOM order.
-Try to avoid reordering logical content and don't use higher values than `0` as a value in the `tabindex` attribute.
-* Are parts of your UI only accessible when you hover over them with your mouse?
-Besides `:hover {}`, use `:focus {}` in CSS and/or the focus event in Javascript.
-* Are only parts of your JS components accessible with the keyboard?
-Read the WAI-ARIA Authoring Practices to learn how to build common patterns correctly and make them accessible to everyone.
+* Are your buttons real `<button>`s?
+* Is the overall UX using a keyboard great?
+* Are you managing focus correctly?
+* Do you hide and show elements correctly?
+* Does visual order match DOM order?
+* Can you use custom JS components without a mouse?

 That’s not the end of the story.
 There are more things that you should check, but that’s it for now.
 I’ll share more in another post. :)